NEW: Zachary Reyna's organs will be donated, Facebook page says

-Zachary Reyna, a 12-year-old Florida boy stricken with a brain-eating parasite, has died, according to a post Saturday on a Facebook page that's been providing detailed updates from the boy's family.
+The family of Zachary Reyna, the 12-year-old Florida boy stricken with a brain-eating parasite, has donated Zachary’s organs, according to a Facebook page that’s been providing detailed updates from the Reyna family.

 “The battle is over for Zac but he won the war,” the post concluded.